vancluever/terraform-provider-acme/docs/guides/dns-providers-azuredns.md

 ```

 A timeout wrapper is configured for this authentication method.
-The duraction can be configured by setting the `AZURE_AUTH_MSI_TIMEOUT`.
+The duration can be configured by setting the `AZURE_AUTH_MSI_TIMEOUT`.
 The default timeout is 2 seconds.
-This authentication method can be specificaly used by setting the `AZURE_AUTH_METHOD` environment variable to `msi`.
+This authentication method can be specifically used by setting the `AZURE_AUTH_METHOD` environment variable to `msi`.

 #### Azure Managed Identity (with Azure Arc)